Stocks, Bonds etc. -> Investing Tax Issues -> Mutual funds

 When mutual funds are purchased with borrowed funds, any return of capital should be used to pay down the debt or purchase other investments for which the interest would be tax deductible.
 If the funds from return of capital are used for personal purposes, the interest on this amount is no longer deductible.
 The return of capital is a reduction of adjusted cost base, which means that the investor no longer has as much money invested.
 When this happens, the Tax Court has ruled, in Van Steenis v.
 The Queen, 2018 TCC 78, that there is no longer a direct link between the borrowed funds and the investment in mutual funds.
 See our article on interest expense on funds used to purchase investments.

 Canadian mutual funds can be in the legal form of a trust or a corporation.
 When they are in the form of a corporation (often called corporate class funds), sometimes investors are able to exchange shares of one class of the mutual fund corporation for another class, with no taxable transaction created by the switch.
 This does not happen for mutual funds in the form of a trust.
-The Federal 2016 Budget proposed to amend the Income Tax Act so that an exchange of shares of a mutual fund corporation or investment corporation that results in the investor switching between funds would be considered a disposition at fair market value for tax purposes.
+The Federal 2016 Budget amended the Income Tax Act (s.
+131(4.1)) so that an exchange of shares of a mutual fund corporation or investment corporation that results in the investor switching between funds would be considered a disposition at fair market value for tax purposes.
 Although originally planned to come into effect on October 1, 2016, this now applies to dispositions that occur on or after January 1, 2017.

 Tax Tip: Keep good records, and recalculate the ACB of your Canadian ETFs after receiving your T3 each year.

 Canada Revenue Agency (CRA) Resources

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca